- Copyright © Simon Bayliss 2008-21

 The journey failed to find the mythical lake but ultimately led to the description and interpretation of vast areas of inland Australia, which would later be opened up for pastoralism and mining.
 The route through western New South Wales was significantly further than the shorter distance to the centre, through South Australia.
 However, the commonly held belief of the time was that a series of linked horse‐shoe lakes surrounded the northern reaches of the Flinders Ranges.
 By taking the eastern route the impenetrable sand‐dunes and the lakes would be avoided.

-Sturt's Steps - Driving Route
+In Sturt's Steps Touring Route

 - Total Distance: 635 km